-You are expected to come to class with the assigned readings completed and fully prepared to participate in the discussion.
-Therefore preparedness, your contributions toward advancing class discussion, and generally fostering learning among peers, will count toward your class participation grade.
+You are expected to engage in the class with the assigned readings completed and fully prepared to participate in the discussion.
+Therefore preparedness, your contributions toward advancing class discussions, and generally fostering learning among peers, will count toward your class participation grade.

-Class participation provides the opportunity to practice speaking and persuasive skills, as well as the ability to listen.
+Class participation provides an opportunity to practice your erudition and persuasive skills, as well as the ability to evaluate input and create your own, considered opinion.
 Comments that are vague, repetitive, unrelated to the current topic, disrespectful of others, or without sufficient foundation will be evaluated negatively.
-What matters is the quality of one's contributions to the class discussion, not the number of times one speaks.
+What matters is the quality of one's contributions to the class discussions as well as the frequency